Mitronios/Portfolio-layout-HTML-CSS/README.md

 This project is a portfolio layout created using only HTML and CSS.
 It's part of the assignments for the HTML/CSS module of the Web Development Bootcamp at Keepcoding.
 This portfolio is designed to showcase my skills and projects, and will be hosted on GitHub Pages.

+Note:
+Animation bars and other details were included following the listed requirements of the project for evaluation purposes.

 ## Table of Contents

 - [Project Overview](#project-overview)